Our social performance at a glance

 Promotions are linked to performance.
 To restrict management discretion and foster transparency, all promotions are discussed at the Development Committees.

-Driven by our values, in 2018 we established Team Up, our volunteer group of employees and their family members, which currently numbers 726 members and 440 hours of volunteering.
+Driven by our values, in 2018 we established Team Up, our volunteer group of employees and their family members, which currently numbers over 900 members In 2022 our people participated in 11 actions, offering over 4,000 hours of volunteering.

 The voluntary actions and initiatives are based on our values, the UN 17 Sustainable Development Goals, and our volunteers’ ideas and proposals.